rancher/community-catalog/templates/wordpress/README.md

 ## Compatibility Notes

-* Version v0.2-bitnami has some known [issue](https://github.com/bitnami/bitnami-docker-testlink/issues/17#issuecomment-261783035) with Docker overlayfs and overlayfs2 storage driver.
+* Version v0.2-bitnami has some known [issue](https://github.com/bitnami/bitnami-docker-testlink/issues/17#issuecomment-261783035) with Docker overlay and overlay2 storage driver.
 Please try to switch to aufs or devicemapper.